wordofwarning/hazardmcr/bidolak/index.md

 A tribute to resilience in the face of adversity - and a homage to the solitary pillar box left intact by the 1996 bomb blast.

 This faithful 1:1 recreation, in 2x4 red LEGO bricks, serves also as salute to the unstinting efforts of Postmen and Postwomen everywhere.

+View YouTube clip of the 1996 bomb blast [here.] (http://www.youtube.com/watch?v=_4EoXH1ju_0)

 ![Built 2 Blast](Bidolak.jpg)